yedf2/mergedb/README.md

 Here is the command for the test
     ./db_bench --benchmarks=overwrite --num=2000000 --threads=1 --value_size=4096 --cache_size=104857600 --bloom_bits=10 --open_files=500000 --db=ldb --compression_ratio=1 --write_buffer_size=2097152 --use_existing_db=1

-### Test3.
+### Test.
 Random Read
 Measure random read performance of a database with all keys.
-The database was first created by sequentially inserting keys.
-Once the load is complete, we drop the file cache(or else most read will be in cache), then the benchmark randomly picks a key and issues a read request.
-The above measure measurement does not include the data loading part, it measures only the part that issues the random reads to database.
+The database was first created by sequentially inserting keys and then overwrite all keys randomly.
+Once the last random write is complete, we drop the file cache(or else most read will be in cache), then the benchmark randomly picks a key and issues a read request.
+The above measure measurement does not include the data loading and overwriting part, it measures only the part that issues the random reads to database.

     mergedb:
-    leveldb: 5068.182 micros/op    197.31 op/s
+    leveldb: 5213.182 micros/op    191.80 op/s

 Here is the command for the test
     echo 1 > /proc/sys/vm/drop_caches; ./db_bench --benchmarks=readrandom --num=2000000 --threads=1 --value_size=4096 --cache_size=104857600 --bloom_bits=10 --open_files=500000 --db=ldb --compression_ratio=1 --write_buffer_size=2097152 --use_existing_db=1 --reads=20000